GameTimeline

 Dating note

-114 BC is the usual maester date for the migration—not to be confused with the Doom (~102 BC) on the next row.
+114 BC is the usual maester date for the migration—not the Doom (~102 BC) on the next entry.
+Keep both milestones; fans often collapse them into one event.

 TV coverage

-HotD opening credits and Targaryen backstory; GoT cites Dragonstone as ancestral seat.
+HotD opening context and Targaryen backstory; GoT treats Dragonstone as ancestral seat.
+Not a full HBO season—prologue history for the dynasty that rules after 1 AC.

 11. Doom of Valyria